Adam Enfroy Logo

 Most screen recording software will save the video file automatically, but it’s always a good idea to check that the recording was successful and saved correctly.

-Open the folder where your videos are stored and look for the webinar recording.
+Open the folder storing your videos and look for the webinar recording.

-If your recording is automatically uploaded to the cloud, it doesn’t hurt to ensure that you can playback this recording once the upload is finished.
+If the software automatically uploads your recording to the cloud, ensuring you can playback this recording doesn’t hurt.

 Step 5.
 Edit and share the recording

-There are a few things you might want to do before sharing your webinar recording when it comes to video editing.
+Do a few things before sharing your webinar recording regarding video editing.

-First, you may want to trim the video to include only the relevant parts.
+First, trim the video to include only the relevant parts.

-You can then share the recorded webinar with the relevant people.
+Share the recorded webinar with the appropriate people.

 Recording A Webinar On Different Devices

-In this section, I’ll show you the steps to take for recording a webinar on various operating systems.
+In this section, I’ll show you the steps to record webinars on various operating systems.

-Depending on your device, you can access screen recording controls in multiple ways, or you can also use third-party software to get more features.
+Depending on your device, you can access screen recording controls in multiple ways or use third-party software to get more features.

-Consider that various recording options will also have different file formats, which might be incompatible with some playback devices.
+Consider that various recording options have different file formats, which might be incompatible with some playback devices.

-However, you can typically convert the file later using one of the many available services if this is the case.
+However, if this is the case, you can convert the file later using one of the many available services.

 How To Record A Webinar On Windows

-To begin recording your screen on Windows, you can use the pre-installed, free screen recorder found within the Xbox Game Bar tool.
+To begin recording your screen on Windows, use the pre-installed, free screen recorder found within the Xbox Game Bar tool.

 Here’s how to start a recording with Xbox Game Bar:

-• If the Game bar doesn’t appear, make sure you’ve turned on Game Mode in Windows Settings.
+- If the Game bar doesn’t appear, ensure you’ve turned on Game Mode in Windows Settings.

 How To Record A Webinar On A Mac